plebhash/sv2-explained/md/01-mining.md

 ## How mining works

-Miners need to find a block header (preimage) which generates a hash that satisfies the current Bitcoin network **difficulty target** (readjusted every 2016 blocks).
+Bitcoin's **`difficulty target`** represents the maximum value that a block header hash can be in order to be considered valid for the entire network.

-The difficulty target represents the maximum value that a block header hash can be in order to be considered valid for the entire network.
+Miners need to find a block header (preimage) which generates a hash that satisfies the current `difficulty target` (readjusted every 2016 blocks).

 ---